drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/tutorial/main.md

     return n ** 2 + n + 41
 ```

-We will use `sympy` to check if a number is prime.
+You will use `sympy` to check if a number is prime.

 ```{code-cell} ipython3
 import sympy as sym